dotJEM/json-validation/README.md

     ANY
 Then
     (
-        (
         id
         (
-                is required - actual value was: NULL AND
+            is required - actual value was: NULL
-                must be a number (strict: True) - actual value was: NULL )
             AND
+            must be a number (strict: True) - actual value was: NULL AND
+            must be greather than 0 - actual value was: NULL )
+        AND
         username
         (
-                (
-                    is required - actual value was: NULL AND
+            is required - actual value was: NULL
-                    must be a string - actual value was: NULL )
             AND
+            must be a string - actual value was: NULL AND
             must have length more than or equal to '2' - actual value was: NULL )
-        )
         AND
         email